C-Dr4gon/VulnerPloit/README.md

 ## EXECUTION

-Execute VulnerMapper.sh with bash to start the script.
+Execute VulnerPloit.sh with bash to start the script.

     $ bash VulnerPloit.sh